 We have several group-wide policies in place relevant to modern slavery and regularly review and improve our policies and guidance documents, with input from both internal and external stakeholders.
-Our commitments, policies and principles relevant to modern slavery include, but are not limited to, our Human Rights Principle, Code of Conduct, Supplier Code of Conduct, Sustainability Policy, and Neste Responsible Sourcing Principle.
+Our commitments, policies and principles relevant to modern slavery include, but are not limited to, our Human Rights Principle, Code of Conduct, Sustainability Policy, and Neste Responsible Sourcing Principle.
 You can find more information about Neste's policies and principles on our website.